A Helpful Guide for Understanding Your Most Powerful Dreams

 • Try writing the word “remember” on a glass of water on your bedside table.

-• Make sure the last thing you do before closing your eyes for bed is to drink from this glass of water.
+• Make sure to drink from this glass of water as the last thing you do before closing your eyes for bed.

 • When you wake up, take a sip of your memory water before doing anything else.